sanchitakanade/JavaProjects/Git_CS560_DijkstraImplementation/README.md

 ## Project Description

-1. This project implements Dijkstra Algorithm on a HexagonMap having 233 nodes shown in a file HexagonMap.pdf
+1. This project implements Dijkstra Algorithm on a HexagonMap having 233 nodes, shown in a file HexagonMap.pdf
-2. It takes text file as input and convert all data into a graph like the diagram shown in a file HexagonMap.pdf
+2. It takes text file as input and convert all data into a graph like the diagram in a file HexagonMap.pdf
 3. after that it finds a minimal-cost path from a source node 226 to a destination node 8
 4. and displays the minimal-cost path and a minimum cost in a file MinimumCostPath.txt.
 5. Program also displays time required to calculate minimal-cost path in ms.